EXE-Official/EXEUbot/README.md

 - [ ] Plugins repository (coming soon)
 - [ ] Ability to enable/disable a module from the config.ini file
+- [ ] Ability to change commands prefix in config.ini file

 ## Contributing